webdawe/docker/readme.md

 - Mechanisms for easily running multiple processes, without violating the Docker philosophy.
 - You can use it as a base for your own Docker images.

+## Docker Versions
+You can use the following docker images
+- robmellett/lemp:7.3
+- robmellett/lemp:7.2
+- robmellett/lemp:7.1
+- robmellett/lemp:7.0
+- robmellett/lemp:5.6

 ## Run the application with:
 ```
 docker-compose up --build